Anahita-ghloo/AI-internship/README.md

 `others_directory` is the path of others folder, where the copies of index pictures exist.

 `output_directory` is the path of output, where the two folders of "same" & "different" are created.

+Error handling

+The script will raise fallowing error if directories are not provided.

+AttributeError: `NoneType` object